-Deaths of despair -- suicide, drug and alcohol poisoning, and alcoholic liver disease-are at their highest rate in recorded history, according to the Centers for Disease Control and Prevention (CDC).
-In Bartow County, the average rate of deaths due to despair was 56.6 people every 100,000 people in 2020, which is far above the state rate of 38.1 and the national rate of 47.
-This is a figure that steadily risen since 2010, when 29.5 people per every 100,000 people died a death of despair.
+Deaths of despair - suicide, drug and alcohol poisoning, and alcoholic liver disease - are at their highest rate in recorded history, according to the Centers for Disease Control and Prevention (CDC).
+In Gwinnett County, the average rate of deaths due to despair was 27.8 people for every 100,000 people in 2020, which is far below the state rate of 38.1 and the national rate of 47.
 These deaths are most common among white men with four-year degrees.